Popular Celebrations & Holidays Around the World

 Another popular holiday around the world is Easter, which is the celebration of Jesus’ resurrection from his tomb three days after being crucified.
 For Christians, the day is a symbol of victory over death and sin.

-Easter is celebrated in Christian communities around the world.
+Easter around the world is celebrated in Christian communities.
 In some countries, the celebration begins on Good Friday, the day dedicated to remembering Jesus’ death on the cross and lasts until Easter Sunday.

 For Christians, the rest of Easter Day is spent going to a church service in the morning and then sharing a meal with family.